 Auspicious Bathing Dates for 2013 Kumbh Mela

 The highlight for most pilgrims during a Kumbhmela festival is the observance of a holy bath at the sangam.
 A holy bath in either of a sacred river has purifying effects, but where the three rivers meet, the purification is said to increase one hundred times.
 It is further believed that when one takes a sacred bathe at the sangam during the Kumbhmela the potency of the holy water increased one thousand times.
 For this reason Indians believes that the Kumbhmela is the most auspicious place in the universe to take a holy bath.
 Armed with this faith pilgrims attend the Kumbhmela and bathe in the Ganges in a mood of solemn reverence.
+On the main bathing dates there will be a vivid, magnificent Procession of radiant saints on chariots and elephants at sunrise.
+As the saints pass by, they impart blessings of divine grace to all the people.
+Then the glorious saints took their dip (shahi snan) in the Holy River Ganges.
+This takes place according to tradition, each group proceeding to the river and then bathing in a particular sequence.
+After all these groups have bathed, then all other people will take their turn to march to the Ganges for their bath.

 Below are listed the auspicious holy bathing dates at the Kumbh Mela.